 The ITB is a long tendon running down the outside of your thigh.
-Various factors such as poor foot biomechanics, weak gluteal muscles, or simply overuse causes it to become inflamed as it rubs on the outside of your knee.
+Various factors such as poor foot biomechanics, weak gluteal muscles, or simply overuse cause it to become inflamed as it rubs on the outside of your knee.

-Treatment involves complete rest and cold therapy until symptoms resolve.
-To prevent it returning you should correct any foot biomechanics issue with orthotics, or make sure you have the right running shoes for your feet.
-Strengthen your gluteal muscles and use a foam roller or massage on the ITB itself to reduce tension.
+- Strengthen your gluteal muscles and use a foam roller or massage on the ITB itself to reduce tension.

 Patella tendonitis is also known as Jumper’s knee.
 It is an overuse injury affecting the patella tendon which joins your patella to the tibia (shin bone).
-Symptom include:

 - Pain at the bottom of the patella (kneecap) which occurs gradually over time

 - Tenderness when pressing in over the bottom of the patella